Sign In Forgot Password

 RESPONSE TO HUNGER

-Created in May 2009, this initiative was established to provide much needed meals for low-income, elderly, and challenged adults who live in the surrounding areas of the synagogue.
+Founded in May 2009, this initiative was established to provide much needed meals for low-income, elderly, and challenged adults who live in the surrounding areas of the synagogue.
 Our initial list of recipients was furnished by the Federation Food Pantry and the Jewish Relief Agency.
 The list has continued to grow based on requests from social workers at the Brith Shalom House, Jewish Children and Family Services, and the Tikvah House which provides housing for challenged adults.

 For five and half years a group of enthusiastic and dedicated volunteer cooks have met monthly to prepare 160 nutritious meals, which are delivered to our thirty three recipients.
 These meals, along with a bag of fresh fruit, are delivered by a team of seven volunteers who, if desired by the recipient, will stay and visit with them.
 Read More Here.

-Due to the closing of the kosher meals on wheels program, The Response to Hunger Initiative has tried to fill some of the desperate need.
+Due to the closing of the kosher meals on wheels program, The Response to Hunger initiative has tried to fill some of the desperate need.
 Our meals are prepared and delivered at the end of each month to aid our recipients while they are waiting for their next social security check to arrive.

 The Response to Hunger Initiative was originally funded with a generous gift given on the occasion of the marriage of two of our synagogue members.
 We have continued to fund this important community project with a few generous individual donations and the help of funding from Rabbi Cooper.
 With careful and creative shopping skills we have made every dollar count.
 The Initiative incurs no other expenses other than our food purchases.

-To continue this critical and beneficial effort, The Response to Hunger Initiative is asking the synagogue members to remember the ongoing and crucial funding needs.
+To continue this critical and beneficial effort, The Response to Hunger initiative is asking the synagogue members to remember the ongoing and crucial funding needs.
 Time of celebration and memory are excellent opportunities to give to those less fortunate.
 Donations can be made through the synagogue office.